 Zachary Donhauser (Chemistry)

-Tau is a neuronal microtubule associated protein with a variety of important cellular functions, most notably stabilizing and organizing microtubules in axons.
-Tau is also implicated in a wide range of neurodegenerative disorders including Alzheimer's disease, frontotemporal dementia, parkinsonism linked to chromosome 17 and chronic traumatic encephalopathy.
-All of these diseases are characterized by abnormal aggregation of the protein.
-Although tau has been the focus of significant recent research, the full range of its normal functions are not understood.
-Tau is an intrinsically disordered protein, with functions that are generally dictated by interactions with its binding partners.
-The overall focus of this project is to build a better understanding of tau’s behavior when it is in a bound state, using atomic force microscopy (AFM) as the central tool for interrogating the protein.
+The microtubule associated protein tau has a variety of important cellular functions, most notably binding to, stabilizing, and organizing microtubules in axons.
+Tau is also implicated in a host of neurodegenerative disorders such as Pick’s disease, frontotemporal dementia, parkinsonism linked to chromosome 17 and Alzheimer’s disease, which are all characterized by abnormal aggregation of the protein.
+In spite of significant recent research attention, the full range of tau's normal functions are not completely understood.
+The overall goal of this project is to build a better understanding of tau’s behavior when it is bound to microtubules, including changes in structure and function that precede pathological aggregation.
+To achieve this end, this project will investigate the properties of tau when it is bound to solid supports in physiologically-relevant conformations, applying an atomic force microscopy (AFM) based assay that interrogates the protein at the nanoscale.

 Prerequisites: Courses desired, but not required: introductory chemistry, biology, and physics.